Digital-Repository-of-Ireland/iiif-discovery/README.md

-# iiif-discovery: A Ruby API for working with IIIF Discovery manifests
+# iiif-discovery: A Ruby API for working with IIIF Discovery Activity Streams

 This is based on the [osullivan gem](https://github.com/iiif-prezi/osullivan) written by Jon Stroop.